 How to Serve Bulgur Wheat

-You can serve bulgur wheat the same way you serve regular rice.
+You can serve it the same way you serve regular rice.
 It’s great for breakfast, lunch, or dinner because it goes with almost any dish.
+I love it with beef, chicken, fish, turkey, and even vegetables.

 Here are some of my best suggestions: